 Positive reinforcement training tends to work well with Shibas.

-While Shibas are highly intelligent, they can be strong-willed and stubborn when it comes to training.
+While the Shiba Inu is highly intelligent, they can be strong-willed and stubborn when it comes to training.
 Patience will be needed when teaching new tricks.

-Like most breeds, the Shiba is prone to a few health problems—these include: include patellar luxation, hip dysplasia, and hereditary eye defects (e.g., cataracts, retinal atrophy).
+Like most breeds, the Shiba Inu is prone to a few health problems—these include for the Shiba Inu dog breed: patellar luxation, hip dysplasia, and hereditary eye defects (e.g., cataracts, retinal atrophy).
 While not as debilitating as the above conditions, flea allergy dermatitis is also prevalent.